fivetran/dbt_ad_reporting/README.md

   snapchat_ads_source:
     enabled: false
 ```
-### Google Ads API Configuration
+### Google Ads and Adwords API Configuration
+This package allows users to leverage either the Adwords API or the Google Ads API if you have enabled the Google Ads connector.
+You will be able to determine which API your Google Ads connector is using by navigating within your Fivetran UI to the `setup` tab -> `edit connection details` link -> and reference the `API configuration` used.
+You will want to refer to the respective configuration steps below based off the API used by your connector.

+#### Google Ads API
-If your connector is setup using the Google Ads API then you will need to configure your `dbt_project.yml` with the below variable:
+If your Google Ads connector is setup using the Google Ads API then you will need to configure your `dbt_project.yml` with the below variable:

 ```yml
 # dbt_project.yml